Panamanian golden frog: Conservation

 The Panamanian golden frog began vanishing from its high mountain forests in the late 1990s, prompting a scientific investigation and rescue process that continues today.
 It was filmed for the last time in the wild in 2006 by the BBC Natural History Unit for the series Life in Cold Blood by David Attenborough.
 The remaining few specimens were taken into captivity and the location of filming was kept secret to protect them from potential poachers.
 Although captive populations seem to thrive well, reintroducing them to an area will not stop the threat of chytridiomycosis.
 No current remedies prevent or control the disease in the wild, but efforts are being made.
-One attempt was made to protect a wide variety of frogs from the disease by using the bacterium Janthinobacterium lividium that produces a chemical against the infections; however, the skin of Panamanian golden frogs was unsuitable for the bacterium used.
+One attempt was made to protect a wide variety of frogs from the disease by using the bacterium Janthinobacterium lividum that produces a chemical against the infections; however, the skin of Panamanian golden frogs was unsuitable for the bacterium used.
 The San Diego Zoo started a conservation effort and received their first frogs in 2003.
 Since then, they have been able to successfully breed 500 individuals in captivity but will not release them into the wild until the fungal disease is less of a threat.
 The San Diego zoo also sends money to Panama to keep up the conservation effort in the frogs' native country.

 Populations of amphibians, including the Panamanian golden frog, suffered major declines possibly due to the fungal infection chytridiomycosis.
 The infection is caused by an invasive fungal pathogen that reached El Valle, the home of the Panamanian golden frog, in 2006.
 Additional factors, such as habitat loss and pollution, may have also played a role.

 The temperature at which these amphibians keep may be correlated to chytridiomycosis; the fungus is more prevalent in colder conditions.
 If a cold period occurs, the behavior and immunity of the frogs may change around the same time more spores are released.
 When these frogs are infected with the fungus, their body temperatures rise to fight off the fungus.
 However, even if the infection leaves the frogs and body temperatures return to previous normal levels, the infection can re-emerge.
 Another study found that dry conditions added an average 25 days to the lifespan of infected individuals, while higher temperatures only added 4 days.